GROWTH PLAYBOOK:

 Save Time + Resources

 Small businesses have limited bandwidth.
 A smart social media process helps you get more out of what you invest.
-That might mean using content calendars, repurposing content across platforms, scheduling tools, or leveling up your templates.
+That might mean using content calendars, repurposing content across platforms, scheduling tools, or just leveling up your templates.
 So instead of creating entirely new content every time, you amplify what you have.

 6.